-When first turning on a new PC, you’ll field a few basic questions before meeting the demand that you sign in with a Microsoft account.
-And while there are some benefits to doing so, not everyone wants to or needs to do that.
+When first turning on a new PC, you’ll field a few basic questions before meeting the demand that you use a Microsoft account.
+And while there are some benefits to doing so, not everyone wants to do that.
 Some people just want to keep their email and other info to themselves.
+If this is your preference, then you need to know about “email@example.com”.

-But it’s difficult.
 Windows 11 is very forceful about getting everyone to use a Microsoft account.
-If you are sitting at a Sign In screen on your new PC and see no way around it, here’s an easy way to bypass this:
+If you are sitting at a Sign In screen on your new PC, you probably will see no way around it.
+Here’s how to bypass it:

 In the field asking for an email, phone or Skype, type in firstname.lastname@example.org